voorhoede/wasmer-template-renderer/README.md

 ## About

-Rendering Handlebars templates in different languages/environments with Wasm.
+Rendering Handlebars templates in different languages/environments with Wasm, using Wasmer.

 Credits to Remco for the idea.